 (d) Resources

-(1) Review the program to provide training and periodic retraining to plant and contractor personnel on assigned duties and on safety significant changes to programs and procedures.
+(1) Review the licensee’s program to provide training and periodic retraining to plant and contractor personnel on assigned duties and on safety significant changes to programs and procedures.
 Determine whether this training includes lessons learned from recent industry events and NRC communications (i.e., Information Notices, Generic Letters, Administrative Letters, etc.) and the proper use of human performance tools.
 By discussion with selected personnel, review of training lesson plans, and completed training records, determine if the requirements of 10 CFR 19.12 are met.
 If possible, observe portions of the general employee training (focus on the practical aspects of the training).

-(2) Review the overtime program and process to determine how management ensures that workers are not assigned safety related duties while in a fatigued condition.
+(2) Review the licensee’s overtime program and process to determine how management ensures that workers are not assigned safety related duties while in a fatigued condition.
 Interview workers to determine if they worked hours greater than specified in the technical specifications (with or without approval) to evaluate any repetitive nature that can lead to a degradation of performance.

 (3) Refer to IP 93002, “Managing Fatigue,” for guidance on the requirements of 10 CFR 26, Subpart I – Managing Fatigue.
 Assess the need for performing a specific section of the procedure based on previous performance issues related to fatigue management.